geekkypyconda/Advanced-Web-Client-and-Proxy-Optimization/README.md

 ## Project Overview
 -------------------

-This assignment is entirely based on the Python programming language.
+This project is entirely based on the Python programming language.
 The project is divided into four parts: Client, Proxy, Server, and Extended Client.

 ### How to Run the Client.py
 ---------------------------